‘Young And The Restless’ Spoilers: Graham To Blame For Dina’s Antics – Silver Fox Gets Twisted Revenge

 — Young & The Restless (@YRInsider) October 12, 2017

 Then the next day she went from rejecting Jack to happily going back to Genoa City.
-Now, back in town, Dina almost wrecked Jabot with an unauthorized price hike, called Nikki Newman (Melody Thomas Scott) a stripper and also tore Gloria Abbott (Judith Chapman) apart.
+Now, back in town, Dina almost wrecked Jabot with an unauthorized price hike, called Nikki Newman (Melody Thomas Scott) a stripper, and also tore Gloria Abbott (Judith Chapman) apart.
 Dina said awful things to Jack about his dad John Abbott being disappointed in him.
 But that was just the start.
 Dina stole Sweet and Low from Crimson Lights and silverware from the GCAC.
 Worst of all, she used the cutlery to stab Nikki.
 Young and the Restless spoilers for Monday have Dina lurking in Zack’s (Ryan Ashton) car.

 Y&R spoilers for Monday show Dina off her rocker